SAP-samples/teched2023-AD180v/exercises/2_Build_Apps/3_build-apps-deploy/build-apps-deply.md

 ## Intro
 After creating an app in SAP Build Apps, and after viewing the preview on the web, you can deploy it directly to SAP BTP, like any other HTML5 application.

-As of the writing of this exercise, you could only deploy to an Cloud Foundry org's default space.

 >**IMPORTANT:** You need to be a member of the Cloud Foundry org and space to which you will be deploying to.
 Which you normally are.

 >As you are an admin of the SAP BTP trial subaccount, you can see who is an org member by going to the cockpit and navigating to **Cloud Foundry > Org Members**.